- Researchers say swollen lymph nodes caused by COVID-19 vaccination can produce “false positives” in breast cancer mammograms.

 Less screening resulted in fewer diagnoses.

 After a steep decline in the spring and summer of 2020, cancer screening rates are picking up again.
 But there’s still a backlog of missed or delayed screenings.

 A new prospective study of nearly 550,000 women found that skipping even one recommended mammography screening before a diagnosis of breast cancer significantly raises the risk of death.

 Medical facilities across the country have taken steps to prevent COVID-19 transmission.
 These steps include spacing out appointments, physical distancing, mask wearing, and sanitizing procedures.

 Talk with your doctor about COVID-19-related safety concerns and whether you should schedule a mammogram.
-Guidelines for screening mammograms vary according to individual risk factors.

 “Patients who are symptomatic or may be contagious with COVID-19 should follow appropriate current public health recommendations,” Taylor said.